sent-hil/peak/README.md

 Peak
 ----

 Peak is an anamoly detection service for your metrics.
-The project began when we wanted to automate anamoly detection, but existing solutions like Skyline and Nagios weren't suitable.
+The project began when I wanted to automate anamoly detection, but existing solutions weren't good enough.

-At the it's heart, Peak consists of four things:
+At its heart, Peak consists of four things:

-* Metric    - item you want to monitor and detect anamoly
+* Metric    - item you want to monitor and detect anamolies
-* Fetcher   - source you want to pull the metrics from
+* Fetcher   - source to pull the metrics from
 * Algorithm - determine if metric is an anamoly
 * Alerter   - alert when metric is an anamoly